prop479

 shopping cart with $2 purchase times half-cent sales tax equals $2.01

 Prop 479 is the continuation of an existing, dedicated half-cent sales tax in Maricopa County to fund transportation.
-This dedicated half-cent sales tax was first established by voters in 1985 with the approval of Proposition 300 and subsequently renewed in 2004 with the voters' approval of Proposition 400.
-Its extension is on the November 5, 2024, Maricopa County ballot.
-A "yes" vote extends the tax until 2045.
-A "no" vote will discontinue the tax at the end of 2025.
+The half-cent sales tax was first established by voters in 1985 with the approval of Proposition 300 and subsequently renewed in 2004 with Proposition 400.
+Voters approved Prop 479 on November 5, 2024, extending the tax until 2045.

 When compared to a 2050 no-build scenario, the transportation improvements included in the Prop 479 investment plan are projected to: